spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/GettingStarted.md

 There are two ways to use the Spreadsheet Upload Control.
 Since a Reuse Component (library) is essentially utilized, this results in two deployment strategies that can be used.

 Depending on the deployment environment (ABAP or BTP), you have to consider a few special cases.
 This is described in the [Deployment of your app](#deployment-of-your-app) page.
+A full deployable BTP example can be found in the [sample project](https://github.com/marianfoo/spreadsheetimporter-btp-example).

 ### Decentralized deployment